ingresso-group/slate/source/includes/_intro.md

 </blockquote>

-Two additional parameters can be included to control the user you connect with:
+This is all you need, but there are two additional optional parameters that can be included:

-1. Some of our partners require sub users for certain use cases such as running their own affiliate programme.
+1. Some of our partners require sub users for particular use cases such as running their own affiliate programme.

-2. It is possible to pass in a preferred language, overriding the HTTP header.
+2. It is possible to pass in a preferred language code, overriding the language code/s in the HTTP header.

-These parameters are included in the URL after the version:
+These parameters are included in the URL after the version number:

 `/f13/events.v1/USER/SUBUSER/LANG_CODE`